ltpitt/python-jupyter-image-classification/README.md

 ## Explore the Data
 The dataset is broken into batches to prevent your machine from running out of memory.
-The CIFAR-10 dataset consists of 5 batches, named `data_batch_1`, `data_batch_2`, etc..
+The CIFAR-10 dataset consists of 5 batches, named `data_batch_1`, `data_batch_2`, etc.
 Each batch contains the labels and images that are one of the following:
 * airplane
 * automobile
 * bird